Garima-149/Garima-149/Readme.md

-## My Profile
+# My Profile👩‍💻👩‍🎓

 ## Hi there 👋

-### I am Garima chandra,a computer science engineering student in IGDTUW.I am passionate about open-source contribution.
+### I am Garima chandra,a computer science engineering student in IGDTUW.I am passionate about open-source contribution.❤️
-### Tech stacks learned- Frontend Web Devlopment,Python,Java,MongoDB(Database),SQL and Node.js
+### 💻 Tech stacks learned- Frontend Web Devlopment,Python,Java,MongoDB(Database),SQL and Node.js
 ### My contributions and consistency have led me to win all these badges.

 ## GSSOC(24) Badges 🪶